MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

 - If the log.txt file shows export errors for one category of data, try again.
 If there are still errors, [contact Support](https://support.office.com/en-us/article/Contact-support-for-business-products-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 <a name="DeleteMessagesFiles"> </a>
-## Delete specific messages or files
+## Delete specific messages or files stored in Yammer

 If you have the ID for a message or a file stored in Yammer, you can go directly to it in Yammer and delete it.